jmyers7/book/_sources/chapters/theory-to-practice.md

 (x_i,y_i), \quad i=1,2,\ldots,m.
 \end{equation*}

 As I mentioned, QQ-plots serve as another type of diagnostic plot that allow us to compare an empirical distribution to a proposed model distribution.
 Let's see how this might work with our dataset of Airbnb prices.
 Remember, we originally thought that the Airbnb dataset _itself_ might be well modeled by a normal distribution $\mathcal{N}(\mu,\sigma^2)$ where $\mu$ and $\sigma^2$ are the empirical mean and variance.
-But we saw through comparison of CDFs and PDFs that this model did _not_ fit the data well.
+But we saw through comparison of CDFs that this model did _not_ fit the data well.
 The QQ-plot suggests the same:

 ```{code-cell} ipython3
 :tags: [hide-input]